TylerTaylor/film_spot/spec-js.md

 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 -  -  - The `random_movie_picker` loads a movie, which `has many actors`, and a prototype function loops through each actor to build their link and append it to the right div
 - [x] Include at least one link that loads or updates a resource without reloading the page.
 -  -  - On a movie's show page, clicking 'yes' loads the new viewing form via AJAX without reloading the page.
-Then choosing a rating will update the viewing resource and display a star rating.
+Then choosing a rating will update the viewing resource and display a star rating, also without reloading the page.
 - [x] Translate JSON responses into js model objects.
 -  -  - Director, Viewing, Suggestion objects
 - [x] At least one of the js model objects must have at least one method added by your code to the prototype.